The Smart Way to Ask for Coaching Client Referrals

 That doesn’t mean they don’t know someone else who could benefit from your coaching.
 If you get a good vibe from the call, feel free to follow up in an email to ask if anyone knows anyone who would benefit from your coaching packages.

-Yes, it’s scary to ask that of someone who has turned you down.
+It might feel intimidating to ask a favor from someone who has turned you down.
 But stepping out of your comfort zone from time to time is necessary to build a thriving life coaching business.

 3. Friends and Family